epfml/disco/README.md

 :checkered_flag: **HOW TO USE DISCO**
-- Start by exploring our example *DISCOllaboratives* in the `Tasks` tab.
+- Start by exploring our example *DISCOllaboratives* in the [`Tasks` page](https://epfml.github.io/disco/#/list).
 - The example models are based on popular datasets such as [Titanic](https://www.kaggle.com/c/titanic), [MNIST](https://www.kaggle.com/c/digit-recognizer) or [CIFAR-10](https://www.kaggle.com/pankrzysiu/cifar10-python)
-- It is also possible to create a custom task without coding.
-Just upload the following 2 files:
+- It is also possible to create your own task without coding on the [custom training page](https://epfml.github.io/disco/#/create):
-	- A `TensorFlow.js` model file in JSON format (useful links to [create](https://www.tensorflow.org/js/guide/models_and_layers) and [save](https://www.tensorflow.org/js/guide/save_load) your model)
-	- A weight file in `.bin` format
-		- These are the initial weights provided to new users joining your task (pre-trained or random initialisation)
+	- Upload the initial model
 	- You can choose from several existing dataloaders
-	- Then...select your DISCO training scheme ( :star2: or :sparkles: ) ... connect your data and... :bar_chart:
+	- Choose between federated and decentralized for your DISCO training scheme ... connect your data and... done! :bar_chart:
+	- For more details on ML tasks and custom training have a look at [this guide](./docs/TASK.md)

 > **Note**: Currently only `CSV` and `Image` data types are supported.
 Adding new data types, preprocessing code or dataloaders, is accessible in developer mode (see [developer guide](https://github.com/epfml/disco/blob/develop/DEV.md)).
-Specific instructions on how to build a custom task can be found [HERE](docs/TASK.md)

 __